a-rich/DJ-Tools/docs/tutorials/getting_started/configuration.md

 # Configuration
 When the `djtools` command is run, `build_config` looks for a `config.yaml` in the package's `config` directory and creates a `BaseConfig` object using its values.
 If `djtools` was run with any CLI options, those values override whatever was set in the `BaseConfig` using the values in `config.yaml`.

+If `config.yaml` doesn't exist, it will be generated when running `djtools`.
 If `config.yaml`, or any of the values it might contain, is missing then the default values in the Python object are used instead.
-In fact, if `config.yaml` is missing, then a default one will be created by serializing the fully instantiated `BaseConfig` object.
-This makes it easy for users to then edit `config.yaml` to get the desired behavior without having to reference the API to see what options are available.

-In fact, removing the template `config.yaml` and building a config from scratch is what I do before every new release to ensure that `config.yaml` always reflects whatever options are available in DJ Tools.
+If `config.yaml` contains any unsupported options, `djtools` will fail as extra keys are forbidden.

 ## [Base config][djtools.configs.config.BaseConfig]
 * `ARTIST_FIRST`: used to indicate that your Beatcloud tracks adhere to the `Artist1, Artist2 - Title (Artist2 Remix)` format rather than the `Title (Artist2 Remix) - Artist1, Artist2` format expected by default